- 137 Palestinians killed and 4 died in Israeli prisons, including 112 due to their lethal injuries in the upper part of the body.

 Below is an account of the human rights situation from the perspective of Al-Haq.

-In 2019, 141 Palestinians were killed by the IOF.
+In 2019, 137 Palestinians were killed by the IOF and 4 died in Israeli prisons.
 Of these, four Palestinian political prisoners died in Israeli prisons, namely, Bassam al-Sayeh, Nassar Taqatqah, Yasser Shtayyeh, and Sami Abu Dyak.
 By contrast, 303 Palestinians were killed in 2018.

 In at least two cases, the IOF hampered Palestinian attempts to evacuate the wounded before they died.
 However, the vast majority of killed Palestinian in 2019, 114 to be exact, did not receive first aid from the IOF, who shot them.